 The Research, Evaluation, and Learning (REL) department collects and analyzes data to support both international students in the U.S. and U.S. students studying abroad by publishing the 2022 Open Doors Special Report on International Students with Disabilities and annual Open Doors data on U.S. students with disabilities studying abroad.
 EducationUSA hosted a webinar on supporting students with disabilities and participated in the EdGE’s Inclusion Series podcast.
 The Fulbright U.S. Student Program provides disability resources on their website and IIE team members across our IIE-administered Fulbright programs are meeting and sharing regularly questions, challenges, opportunities, practices and resources to advance their support for exchange participants.

-Within our organization, the IIE Accessibility & Inclusion Resource Working Group aims to support our work with participants as well as IIE team members through resource development and sharing, in tandem with the Dis/Ability & Accessibility Affinity Group, which makes space for IIE team members in a welcoming environment to discuss wide-ranging issues impacting disability, health, and accessibility within our workspace.
-In addition to the IIE Center for Access and Equity’s 2023 publications “Supporting First-Gen College Students in International Education Resource Guide” and “Models of Change: Equity and Inclusion in Action in International Education“, the Center recently introduced IDEAlogues in partnership with IIE’s DEIA Committee, a forum for IIE team members to discuss timely topics involving aspects of our work with the lens of diversity, equity, inclusion and access, and kicked-off the series with the topic of supporting individuals with disabilities, with a brief presentation by an IIE team member sharing their topical project and its outcomes, followed by conversation and additional resource sharing.
+Within our organization, an IIE Resource Working Group aims to support our work with participants as well as IIE team members through resource development and sharing, in tandem with other affinity groups, which makes space for IIE team members in a welcoming environment to discuss wide-ranging issues impacting disability, health, and within our workspace.
+In addition to the IIE Center for International Opportunities’s 2023 publication “Supporting First-Gen College Students in International Education Resource Guide”, the Center recently introduced Idealogues in partnership with IIE’s HR Resources Committee, a forum for IIE team members to discuss timely topics involving aspects of our work and kicked-off the series with the topic of supporting individuals with disabilities, with a brief presentation by an IIE team member sharing their topical project and its outcomes, followed by conversation and additional resource sharing.

 Each year at IIE, our leadership and team members are eager to discover and implement new or enhanced ways to support and include persons with disabilities to take full advantage of the opportunities an international education provides and continuously improve our work environment and services.

-IIE’s Center for Access & Equity is Prioritizing Partnerships to Reach Underserved Populations
+IIE’s Center for International Opportunities is Prioritizing Partnerships to Reach Underserved Populations

 International education offers a myriad of opportunities, but not enough students know about these opportunities or have the financial means to pursue them.
-This year, the IIE Center for Access and Equity set out to work with the people and organizations that have established trust and proven approaches among historically underserved student populations—from low-income to first-generation college students.
+This year, the IIE Center for International Opportunities set out to work with the people and organizations that have established trust and proven approaches among student populations—from low-income to first-generation college students.
 The 2024 shows that 34% of U.S. study abroad students identified as students of color in 2022/23, despite students of color comprising 48% of national student enrollment.
-First-generation and low-income college students are also underrepresented among those who study abroad.
+First-generation and low-income college students are also lack opportunities to study abroad.

 In the spirit of IIE’s International Education Week theme of embracing connections this year, we’re looking back at our collaborations this year and looking ahead to maximize impact in the next.